 - The second feature is the Styles option which offers several functions like Single Line Cells, Fixed Layout, Hover Rows, Bordered Table, and many more.
 Check these options according to your styling needs.

-- The other function is the Features which defines many components; all you have to do is to check the one you need for setting your table.
+- The other function is the Features, which defines many components; you have to check the one you need to set your table.

 - Last but not least, you can show your rows as a list item with a stackable table.
 You can target by device width.